Frequently Asked Questions

 What to Expect

-At the Graduate Writing Lab, there is a limit of one appointment per day and two appointments per week.
-Please book no more than three appointments at a time.
+At the Graduate Writing Lab, there is a limit of one session per day and two sessions per week.
+Please book no more than three sessions at a time.

 Feel free to bring whatever is most helpful for you to get something out of the session.
 That could be just yourself and your thoughts, your laptop and a rough draft of your paper, or anything in between.